BBurns42/sandbox-system-builder/docs/help/sandbox_user_interface.md

 If enabled in Settings, this will display a box with a Difficulty Class number, usable in expressions as #{diff}

 ![](./resources/difficulty_class_input.png)

+If defined in Settings, the DC will have a dropdown with defined Difficulty Classes.

 ## Last Roll